hjxhh030315/BinaryPackage/README.md

 Binary data is the most basic and fundamental form of data.
 It's represented using only two states, typically denoted as 0 and 1.
 All data stored and processed by a computer ultimately gets represented as binary data at the lowest level.

 ### The purpose of the Binary Package ###
 This Binarypackage is designed to provide an efficient and intuitive way to manipulate binary data in Python.
-It provides a Binary class that allows to perform various operations on binary data, such as swapping byte order (endianness), applying byte padding, performing bit-level operations, and coverting binary data to and from hex, int and byte string formats.
+BINARYPACKAGE/binary/binary.py contains all the related functions and test/test_binary.py contains the unit tests.This package provides a Binary class that allows to perform various operations on binary data, such as swapping byte order (endianness), applying byte padding, performing bit-level operations, and coverting binary data to and from hex, int and byte string formats.
 The package aims to simplify working with binary data and bit manipulations.

 ## explanation of the Binary object and its properties. ##